71/dance/test/suite/commands/seek-object-between.md

 ## 1 to-start-inner-extend
 [up](#1)

-- .seek.object { "object": "parens", "action": "selectToStart", "inner": true, "extend": true }
+- .seek.object { input: $object, where: "start", inner: true, shift: "extend" }

 Old selection #0 is removed because it is not in a parens block (the `(` it is on does not count).